hmacdope/hmacdope.github.io/_posts/2020-07-14-Times-They-Are-a-Changing.markdown

 # Unexpected turn of events

-In some sad news, my mentor Paul is unwell and has had to reduce his involvement in the project quite a lot.
-This is somewhat of a problem as I need 2 reviewers to merge code into TNG and being my primary mentor is above the call of duty for Magnus.
-After some discussion with the mentors, I have decided to switch my timeline around a little bit and focus 2/3 on the PyTNG bindings that was originally slated for the 3rd coding period.
+I have decided to switch my timeline around a little bit and focus 2/3 on the PyTNG bindings that was originally slated for the 3rd coding period.
 1/3 of my time will be used to continue refactoring the TNG C++.
 This means that Oliver and Richard can help me, which I look forward too.

 # Next steps